Technologenesis/omegga-discord/README.md

 [ ] Allow users with specific role (or with access to `mod-channel-id`?) to execute server commands from discord.

 [ ] Role integration; allow modifying in-game roles from Discord, and vice-versa

+---

+[ ] **Make Everything Configurable!!**

+[ ] Configurable content of bot messages

+*As more features are implemented, keep track of what can be made configurable here*